 7. What types of questions are on the SAT?

-The SAT tests critical reading, writing and math skills.
+The SAT tests evidence-based reading and writing and math skills.

 On the Writing section, students will encounter:

 - Command of Evidence- These questions test ability to improve the way passages develop information and ideas

 - Words in Context- these questions test ability to improve word choice